“Hey Meta, Make Me Look Cool”: Oakley and Meta Drop $499 AI Glasses for Sporty Show-Offs

 Here’s what $499 gets you:

-• Meta AI, which lets you ask useful questions like, “Hey Meta, how strong is the wind?”—a revolutionary feature that completely replaces flags and common sense.
+• Meta AI, which lets you ask essential life questions like, “Hey Meta, how strong is the wind?”—a revolutionary feature that completely replaces flags, weather apps, and common sense.
+Pro tip: just don’t ask it how many reps you have left; the answer will always be “one more.”

-And in case you’re worried about stamina, don’t.
-The HSTNs last 8 hours, charge to 50% in 20 minutes, and come with a case that basically moonlights as a power bank with a trust fund.
+• Battery life that lasts 8 hours, with a 50% quick charge in just 20 minutes, and a case that moonlights as a power bank with a trust fund.
+The case itself probably has a better credit score than you.

 Performance AI Glasses: Because Just Doing Sports Isn’t Enough Anymore